sandy366/LearnAI-KnowledgeMiningBootcamp/resources/md-files/qa-feedback-survey.md

 ## Survey

-If you are attending an ILT, the Instructor will provide the link for a 5 minutes survey.
+If you are attending an ILT, the Instructor will provide the link for a 5 minute survey.

 ## Next step